mcountryman/gloo/README.md

 # gloo
-A OOP helper library intended to aid the creation of modern C++17 binary modules in Garry's Mod.
+An OOP helper library intended to aid the creation of modern C++17 binary modules in Garry's Mod.

 ## Getting Started
 #### Download